Kwangsa19/SQL-Books-Startup/README.md

 ```
 This query will show the top 3 authors who have sold the most books.
 * First, I selected the name of the authors from `authors.author_name` and `TotalSold`.
-* Second, I combined two tables using `Join` or `Inner Join` on one condition the book name from table `authors` must match the name of the book in the table `books`.
+* Second, I combined two tables using `Join` or `Inner Join` on one condition the book name from `authors` table must match the name of the book in the `books` table.
 * Third, I grouped them by their author names.
 * Fourth, I reversed them on the `TotalSold` column.
 * The output: